• About 380 million people use English as their first language and approximately the same number of people use it as their second language.

 • English has many varieties – Australian, Canadian, American, and Indian.

-• Accents describe only pronunciation, so an Englishman may speak SE, but with regional accent.
+• Accents describe only pronunciation, so an Englishman may speak SE but with a regional accent.

 • The Standard English accent is called RP – Received Pronunciation.
 Surveys suggest that only 2-3% of the UK population use RP.

-• For Scottish accent is characteristic it’s rolling “r”.
+• For the Scottish accent, it is characteristic with its rolling “r”.

-• Irishman is easy to detect by an American – sounding accent and pronunciation of “th” as “t”.
+• An Irishman is easy to detect by an American-sounding accent and pronunciation of “th” as “t”.

-• Slang – it contains special vocabulary and it’s used by special group of people (thieves).
+• Slang – it contains special vocabulary and is used by special groups of people (thieves).

-• The Cockney Rhyming Slang is a coded rhyming language invented by Cockneys in 19th century in order to they could speak in front of the Police without being understand.
-It uses phrases that rhymes with a certain world which you want to say.
+• The Cockney Rhyming Slang is a coded rhyming language invented by Cockneys in the 19th century so they could speak in front of the Police without being understood.
+It uses phrases that rhyme with a certain word that you want to say.

 • I fell down apples and pears = stairs.

-• A lost my dog and bone = phone.
+• I lost my dog and bone = phone.

 1. British x American English

-• The American English tends to simplify grammar and spelling.
+• American English tends to simplify grammar and spelling.

 • They also differ in vocabulary and pronunciation.